Kenoshen/resume/index.md

 *May 2013 - June 2015*

 Responsibilities are the same as when I was a contractor.
 However, I am also now solely responsible for testing a product being developed that involves managing user settings using REST web-services, SQL databases, and a high level of integration with other products within Time Warner Cable.

 ---

+**Owner of Byte Break Studios LLC**<br>
+*October 2014 - Present*

+Byte Break Studios LLC is a website/app/game development company that contracts to small local businesses.
+It strives to give small business owners a presence in the online and mobile space as well as allowing entrepreneurs a chance to realize their visions.

+---